How much is your car worth?

 On extremely cold winter days, the Encore GX Essence’s standard heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the vehicle heater warms up.
 The HR-V doesn’t offer a heated steering wheel.

 The Encore GX Select/Essence has a standard center folding armrest for the rear passengers.
-A center armrest helps make rear passengers more comfortable.
+A center armrest helps make rear passengers more comfortable and it can provide a boundary between children.
 The HR-V doesn’t offer a rear seat center armrest.

 The Encore GX Select/Essence’s standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 The HR-V doesn’t offer dual zone air conditioning.